starry91/Terminal-File-Explorer/README.md

 On pressing 'ESC' key the application switches to Normal Mode.

 #Things to note:
-1. Broken symbolic links are not shown
-3. When searched for a name, the search page shows all the files/directories matching with it.
+1. When searched for a name, the search page shows all the files/directories matching with it.
 Pressing "BACKSPACE" from there takes you to the previous visited page.
 Pressing "ENTER" opens up the file/dir
-4. Snapshot appends to the dumpfile if it already exists
+2. Snapshot appends to the dumpfile if it already exists
-5. Classifying only directory (d), normal file(-), and symbolic link(l)

 #Authors